pedrokost/cell_tracking_msc_report/slides/PresentationText.md

 My name is Pedro Kostelec and in this short presentation I am going to present you the work I've been working on in the past 4 months.
 Throughout the project I have been supervised by professor Ben Glocker, and working in collaboration with Dr. Leo Carlin.

 Let me start by telling you a purely fictional story.
-While the characters of the story are inspired by real people, the story itself is a skewed reality.
+The characters of the story are inspired by real people, but keep in mind that the story itself is a skewed reality.

 4 months ago I met a scientist called Dr. Leo.
 Today, he's a researcher at the National Lung and Hurt Institute, but this wasn't always the case.
 Hear me out.